Tarzan (1999 film): Box office

 Pre-release box office tracking indicated that Tarzan was appealing to all four major demographics noticeably for the first time for a Disney animated film since The Lion King (1994).
 The film was given a limited release on June 16, 1999, and its wide release followed two days later in 3,005 screens.
 During the weekend of June 18–21, Tarzan grossed $34.1 million, ranking first at the box office above Austin Powers: The Spy Who Shagged Me (1999) and The General's Daughter (1999).
 At the time, it also ranked second behind The Lion King (1994), which had earned $40.9 million, as the highest-earning box office opening for a Disney animated film.
 In its second weekend, the film would drop into second place behind Big Daddy (1999), making $23.5 million.
 By August 1999, the domestic gross was projected to approach $170 million.
 Ultimately, the film closed its box office run earning $448.2 million worldwide.

 In the UK, Tarzan collected $5 million during its opening weekend, beating out American Pie (1999), Deep Blue Sea (1999) and Bowfinger (1999) to reach the number one spot at the box office.
 It had the highest opening weekend for a traditionally animated film in the country, taking the previous record held by The Lion King (1994).
-The film also managed to earn $1.4 million in Sweden, making it the country's third-highest opening weekend in history, after the latter film and Indpendence Day (1996).
+The film also managed to earn $1.4 million in Sweden, making it the country's third-highest opening weekend in history, after the latter film and Independence Day (1996).
 Then, it earned $7.2 million in France, making it the fourth-highest opening there, trailing Star Wars: Episode I – The Phantom Menace (1999), Asterix & Obelix vs. Caesar (1999) and The Visitors II: The Corridors of Time (1998).
 Additionally, the film made $2.5 million in Spain, surpassing Ransom (1996) as the country's highest opening weekend for any Disney film.